HIPAA & FCRA Compliance in Medical Debt Collection

-The FCRA permits health service providers and their agents to furnish information about medical debts to consumer reporting agencies (CRA).
-However, the Act requires furnishers to encrypt certain information to protect the consumer’s privacy.
-Likewise, HIPAA allows medical providers or their debt collector to report medical debts to the CRA provided that the information used is limited to the minimum amount necessary.
-The CRAs themselves also have certain policies that impact the furnishing of medical information.
+Medical providers and their debt collection agencies are allowed under the FCRA to report medical debt information to consumer reporting agencies (CRAs), commonly known as credit bureaus.
+However, the Act requires that furnishers encrypt specific details to safeguard consumer privacy.
+Similarly, under HIPAA, medical providers or their debt collectors can report medical debts to CRAs as long as the information is restricted to the minimum necessary.
+The CRAs also maintain certain policies that influence the provision of medical information.

-I will now provide an overview of the requirements for furnishing information on medical debts under the FCRA, HIPAA and the CRA policies.
+The following will provide an overview of some requirements when furnishing medical accounts under the FCRA, HIPAA and CRA policies.

-The FCRA (Fair Credit Reporting Act) allows to report information arising from the receipt of medical services, products or devices.
-However, the name, address, and telephone number of any medical information furnisher may not be included in a consumer report unless the information is coded in such a manner that the name of the provider and the nature of the services cannot be inferred by a person other than the consumer
+The FCRA (Fair Credit Reporting Act) allows the reporting of information arising from the receipt of medical services, products or devices.
+However, the name, address, and telephone number of any medical data furnisher may not be included in the report unless the data is coded in such a manner that the name of the provider and the nature of the services cannot be inferred by a person other than the consumer.

 The FCRA establishes a class of data furnishers termed “medical information furnishers.”
-A medical information furnisher is defined as “a person whose primary business is providing medical services, products, or devices, or the person’s agent or assignee, who furnishes information to a consumer reporting agency [CRA] on a consumer.”5 Examples include doctors, dentists, hospitals and their agents (such as a health care debt collector) that furnish information about consumers to a CRA.
+A medical information furnisher is “a person whose primary business is providing medical services, products, or devices, or the person’s agent or assignee, who furnishes information to a consumer reporting agency (CRA) on a consumer.”
+Examples include doctors, dentists, hospitals and their agents (such as a health care debt collector) that furnish information about consumers to a CRA.
 Medical service providers and their agents must register as a medical information furnished with each CRA to which they report medical debts.

-Similar to most other consumer debts, medical debts may generally be reported for a period of seven years, unless state law provides for a different time period.
-The seven-year reporting period begins to run 180 days after the date of delinquency.
-The date of delinquency is the month and year of the commencement of the delinquency on the account that immediately preceded collection activity or the account being charged to profit and loss
+Similar to most other consumer debts, medical debt may be reported for seven years unless state law provides a different time limit.
+The seven-year reporting period is calculated based on the delinquency date.
+The date of delinquency is the month and year of the commencement of the delinquency on the account that immediately preceded collection activity or the account being charged to profit and loss.

-HIPAA permits medical providers to share information with their agents for any purpose that the Department of Health and Human Services (HHS) has deemed permissible without authorization under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+Under HIPAA, medical providers are allowed to share information with their agents for any purpose that the Department of Health and Human Services (HHS) has deemed permissible without authorization under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 HHS has stated that HIPAA regulations permit the disclosure of medical information for the purpose of obtaining payment on medical goods and services, including reporting medical information to a CRA.
-15 Thus, health care providers and their agents are able to report medical debts to CRAs without violating HIPAA.
-According to HHS:
+Thus, health care providers and their collection agencies are able to report medical debts to CRAs without violating HIPAA regulations.

 The Privacy Rule permits a collection agency, as a business associate of a covered health care provider, to use and disclose protected health information as necessary to obtain reimbursement for health care services, which could include disclosures of certain protected health information to a credit reporting agency, or as part of collection litigation.